willemave/wordpress/README.md

 Installation
 ------------
-To get started:
+##To get started:

-1. Click the "Activate" link to the left of this description.
+1. Click the "Activate" link to the left of this description
-2. Sign up for a [BookFresh Account](http://www.bookfresh.com/pricing/, "SignUp").
+2. Sign up for a [BookFresh Account](http://www.bookfresh.com/pricing/, "SignUp")
-3. Go to your BookFresh configuration page, and save login information.
+3. Go to your BookFresh configuration page, and save login information

 API Configuration
 -----------------